PubInv/PubInv/README.md

 -- Robert L. Read, PhD

+# How to Contribute

+We welcome your participation.
+You are welcome to email me <read.robert@gmail.com>.
+However, as a public project, it is even better for you to public comment.
+You can do this by opening an "issue" here at GitHub.
+If you want to add to or improve one of the existing documents, you can do this with a "pull request".

+In general, each project will have a set of "stories".
+This is a technique developed by the Agile community.
+We welcome you to take on the execution of a story if that fits your talents.
+Writing new stories is also very important activity.

+I hope that we will have need for many talents.
+I am a computer scientist.
+I greatly admire artists but don't pretend that I can create art.
+We will always have a need for artists, writers, and educators.

+We will also need chemists, welders, mechanical engineers, 3D modellers, software engineers, physicists, biologists, mycologists---we exclude no field of endeavor.

+In summary, you can contribute by:
+* Suggesting a new project,
+* Working on a story,
+* Offering to improve our art or wrting,
+* Offering to lead a project,
+* Teaching us something new, or
+* Even suggesting non-PIFAH proejcts that we should contribute to.
+If you are not familiar with GitHub or git, please email me to give you assistance.

 # Warning

 Some of the projects proposed here involve dangerous chemicals, powerful forces, fire, explosive gases, and biological hazards.